cmu-sei/crucible/docs/cite/index.md

 #### Actions to Consider
 *Hotspot 3:*

 Users can see the different actions necessary to be executed during the exercise.
-These action times are for everyone on the team and "per move", meaning they change at each move of the exercise.
+These action are for everyone on the team and "per move", meaning they change at each move of the exercise.

 These are added to guide users on an appropriate course of action during an exercise.
 However, these actions are not connected to the scoresheet.